cromega08/music_player/README.md

 This allow you to play music on your computer, download music from youtube and manage files on your computer to have all of them in one place.

-Is only scripted on python and use this libraries:
+Its only scripted on python and use this libraries:

   - To play the music: SoundDevice, SoundFile.
   - To download: Pytube, requests.